Zihan-Liu-00/DL_for_Peptide/README.md

-This is the open-source file for the submitted paper 'Exploring Peptide Encoding with Deep Learning through A Sizeable Peptide Self-assembly Dataset'.

 We provide a peptide self-assembly dataset in this project.
 On this dataset, we provide graph and sequence encoding and modeling methods for peptides as a tool library.

 To download the peptide dataset in form of graphs, please visit: